It can feel daunting to write a technical spec. It can feel like too much hard work, or worse, busy work that’s not really important.

 Each section in this article mirrors a section in your design document, it’s a variation on the technical documents I wrote at Google and brought to the engineering team at Medium.
 You may find that some sections aren’t relevant to all teams and projects, so use what is helpful and drop the rest.

 The ultimate goal of a design document is to facilitate communication and alignment, not to create unnecessary bureaucracy.

 Start at the beginning.
 What problem are you trying to solve?
 If you jump straight into solutions, it will be hard for people to orient themselves and will inevitably lead to misalignment and misunderstanding.
-It’s worth spending 2 or 3 sentences to effectively set the context for your spec.
+It’s worth spending 2 or 3 sentences effectively setting the context for your spec.

 Then, briefly state your proposed solution.
 This should be enough for most people to decide whether they should continue reading and should be understandable by someone who is not familiar with the project.
 Between a few sentences and two paragraphs should be enough.